Kennedy Krieger Institute: Adrenoleukodystrophy

 Adrenoleukodystrophy (ALD) is a rare genetic disorder of the brain that occurs only in males.
 The fatal condition destroys the nervous system, often leaving the victim unable to walk, and talk normally.
 For many years ALD took the lives of many and continues to do so today.
 In 1987, Augusto and Michaela Odone, parents of a child affected by ALD, invented Lorenzo's oil as a treatment for the disease.
 Their story was in the 1992 Universal Studios motion picture, Lorenzo's Oil, starring Nick Nolte and Susan Sarandon.
-Hugo Moser, a renowned scientist at Kennedy Krieger Institute, joined forces with the Odone's, ultimately proving that their treatment, Lorenzo's oil, can prevent the onset of ALD if begun before neurological symptoms appear.
+Hugo Moser, a scientist at Kennedy Krieger Institute, joined forces with the Odone's, ultimately proving that their treatment, Lorenzo's oil, can prevent the onset of ALD if begun before neurological symptoms appear.
 Moser and colleagues also created the first diagnostic test for ALD, as well as a newborn screening test that can detect the disease from birth.
 On January 20, 2007, Dr. Hugo Moser died of complications from surgery to treat pancreatic cancer.
-Today, Moser's wife, Ann B. Moser, continues this work at Kennedy Krieger.
-In 2008, she helped to launch a pilot study to screen for ALD in 5,000 newborns born in local Baltimore hospitals, the results of which will be used to advocate for nationwide newborn screening for this disorder.
+In 2008, Moser’s wife helped to launch a pilot study to screen for ALD in 5,000 newborns born in local Baltimore hospitals, the results of which will be used to advocate for nationwide newborn screening for this disorder.

 Autism

-Autism spectrum disorders (ASD) are a large focus of the institute's research and clinical programs.
+Autism spectrum disorders (ASDs) are a large focus of the institute's research and clinical programs.
 Autism is typically diagnosed by age three, however the institute's research is focused on detecting signs of the disorder even earlier.
-One of the pioneers of autism research today is Dr. Rebecca Landa, Director of the Center for Autism & Related Disorders at Kennedy Krieger.
+One of the researchers focusing on autism today is Dr. Rebecca Landa, Director of the Center for Autism & Related Disorders at Kennedy Krieger.
 Landa has discovered that some babies begin to show risk factors for autism as early as 14 months of age.
 Her work also focuses on developing early intervention models for toddlers with autism that help to improve a child's social, language, and cognitive skills.
-The institute's expertise in the diagnose and treatment of autism is internationally recognized and its president, Gary Goldstein, is an oft-cited authority.
 Kennedy Krieger runs the Interactive Autism Network, an online national autism registry, launched in 2007.